hlandgarten/hlandgarten.github.io/_posts/2025-07-22-first-post.md

 ---
-layout: post
-title: "First Post"
+title: "A New Beginning"
 date: 2025-07-22
+categories: [updates]
 ---

-This is my first post.
-More to come!
+This site marks a new chapter in sharing my ideas and technologies.
+Much more to come soon.